Rumpi Hills

 The Rumpi Hills are an undulating mountain range with its highest peak, Mount Rata about 1800 m located between the villages of Dikome Balue and Mofako Balue, Ndian division in the Southwest region of Cameroon.
 The hills are situated at 4°50’N 9°07’E, cutting across four local councils, with the eastern slopes in Dikome Balue, southern slopes in Ekondo Titi, western slopes in Mundemba, and northern slopes in Toko local councils respectively.
 These hills are located about 80 km north of Mount Cameroon; about 50 km west of the Bakossi Mountains and some 15 km southeast of the Korup National Park.

-The Rumpi hills are covered by more than 2300 km2 of a combination of mid-altitude, coastal evergreen and drier northern semi-evergreen forests as well as other vegetation types.
+The Rumpi hills are covered by more than 2300 km2 of a combination of mid-elevation montane, coastal evergreen, and drier northern semi-evergreen forests as well as other vegetation types.
 About 455 km2 of this forest forms what is known as the Rumpi Hills Forest Reserve (RHFR).
 Located in the equatorial forest zone of Cameroon, this area is very rich in plant biodiversity ranging from fungi to angiosperms.